Ahmed-S7/Ahmed-S7/README.md

 ## About Me

-I'm a **fourth-year Computing Science student at The University of Alberta**, interested in full-stack development with expertise in building modern web applications and mobile apps.
+I'm a **fourth-year Computing Science student at The University of Alberta**,and I am interested in full-stack development with expertise in building modern web applications and mobile apps.
 I enjoy creating scalable solutions, working with distributed systems, and implementing best practices in software development.

 ## Featured Projects